HURTS SO BAD

 Today is our last day down on Dick Lavy’s Darke County farm.
 As you recall, last Thursday we watched the fun ensue after Dick’s faithful employee Sylvester trimmed the trees along a fencerow that separated one of the Lavy from land belonging to his neighbor, Jim Brewer.

 We were quite impressed to watch Sylvester run a trackhoe down the Lavy side of the fencerow, smacking down branches with the machine’s bucket.
 It was not pretty, but it got the job done effectively and cheaply.

-Yesterday, we watched the Court of Appeals for Darke County, Ohio, fillet Dick Lavy’s argument that the Massachusetts Rule was a license to butcher.
-The Court affirmed a landowner’s right to trim encroaching trees and roots to the property line, but held that such trimming had to be done in a reasonable manner so as not to injure the adjoining owner’s trees.
+Friday, we watched the Court of Appeals for Darke County, Ohio, fillet Dick Lavy’s argument that the Massachusetts Rule was a license to butcher.
+The Court affirmed a landowner’s right to trim encroaching trees and roots to the property line but held that such trimming had to be done in a reasonable manner so as not to injure the adjoining owner’s trees.

 The Court compared the various means of trimming a fencerow, comparing for ease of use, custom in the area, and cost.
 It concluded that the trial court was right to find DLF negligent in trimming part of the fencerow and reckless in continuing after a sheriff’s deputy advised Dick Lavy to get legal advice before continuing (advice the farmer ignored).